 Testing, creating, and delivering the final product are all made easier using MVP.
 MVP Development is a critical component in web development and design.
 When it comes to launching a Minimum Viable Product for a mobile or web app, a lot of companies fall into traps.

 The list of reasons why startups fail is pretty extensive.

 Several reasons mentioned in the graph can be avoided by careful planning of the MVP process.
 But if not done right, it can make you just another statistic on the list.

 Here are the mistakes that you should avoid when developing MVP:

-Ignoring the market research process can bankrupt your whole idea, planning, MVP, and the overall competitive advantage.
+Ignoring the market research process can lead to the failure of your whole concept, strategy, MVP, and overall competitive advantage.

-Another reason behind the failure of MVP can be a less worthy team with a lack of technical skills.
-This is the reason why it is often recommended and advisable to work with a professional team of developers, designers, QA engineers and PMs who can adopt to the changes in app and deliver a well-performing app in real-time.
+Another explanation for MVP’s failure might be a less deserving squad with insufficient technical talents.
+This is why working with a professional team of developers, designers, QA engineers, and PMs that can adapt to changes in the app and offer well-performing software in real-time.

-Aiming for a big goal is a good thing for business but sometimes striving for perfection comes at its own cost.
+Aiming for a huge objective is wonderful for startups, but aiming for perfection may often come at a cost.

 There are generally two ways to build an MVP – Agile and Waterfall.
 As compared to Waterfall, Agile can be way more efficient in this scenario due to its ability to deliver high-quality results in less time.
 Furthermore, the Agile approach when done properly can help in addressing bugs along with offering adaptability to changing requirements in real-time.

-Hence, evading or neglecting prototyping can create a negative impact on the overall process of MVP.
+Hence, evading or neglecting to prototype can create a negative impact on the overall process of MVP.